foresto/joystickwake/README.rst

 If joystickwake keeps the screen awake even when all joysticks are idle, it is likely due to "stick drift", meaning that a joystick either is not centering itself properly or is suffering from a faulty sensor.
 This is unfortunately common in modern game controllers.
-Other than replacing the hardware, or disconnecting it when not in use, this can be resolved by calibrating the dead zones used by the linux evdev and joystick APIs, as described here:
+Other than replacing the hardware or disconnecting it when not in use, this can be resolved by calibrating the dead zones used by the linux evdev and joystick APIs, as described here: